amandaestevez/SOFTWARE-QA/00-BASIC/00-SDLC.md

 # Implement Testing Through the SDLC

-_This document outlines the testing & QA roles in the software development lifecycle.
-It is valid whether one person or an entire team performs testing.
-To exemplify, we will follow the story of the development of a fictional mobile banking app called ZippyBank._
+_This document delineates the roles of testing and quality assurance (QA) within the software development lifecycle.
+The principles outlined herein apply regardless of whether testing is conducted by a dedicated team or an individual.
+To illustrate these concepts, the development of a fictional mobile banking application, ZippyBank, will be used as a case study._

 | TABLE OF CONTENT |